ArchiDog1998/SimpleGrasshopper/README.md

 #### Enum Type

-For some cases, you may want to add some enum parameters to your project, so just do it!
+You may want to add some enum parameters to your project in some cases, so just do it!

 You can also add a default value for making it optional.